Wine, dine and unwind

 Autumn is the time to experience this beautiful region at a slower place.
 It is the time to indulge all senses in the colours and flavours of the season, exploring the award winning restaurants and wineries on Queenstown’s door step or relaxing at a yoga retreat while overlooking the beautiful Lake Wakatipu.

 Soak up the autumn sunshine while you explore local vineyards and wineries by bike or fill your days exploring local galleries, diverse retail stores, cafes and restaurants.
 The crisp evenings are perfect for sipping a glass of award-winning local Pinot Noir beside a fire.

 A trip to Queenstown in autumn would not be complete without visiting Arrowtown, an easy 20-minute drive from Queenstown’s CBD.
 A popular spot for photographers in autumn, the historic gold mining village is celebrated for its famous autumn hues when the deciduous trees on the surrounding hills turn red and gold.
 Explore the quaint streets, old miners’ cottages, restored Chinese Village and Lakes District Museum.
 Make sure you leave time to experience Arrowtown’s award-winning restaurants and cafes with their gourmet food and spectacular wine lists.

 Queenstown's walking tracks will really immerse you in the bold tones of autumn.
-The Sawpit Gully track in Arrowtown is an enjoyable 2-3 hour look track through mostly open country with a variety of scenery.
+The Sawpit Gully track in Arrowtown is an enjoyable 2-3 hour loop track through mostly open country with a variety of scenery.
 The walk boasts stunning views of the Wakatipu basin as well as a few remnants of the area’s rich gold-mining history.
 Towards Glenorchy, you'll find Bob's Cove Track, a 40 minute return track through native bush with plenty of bird life and beautiful lake views, and for those with more time to spare Mt Crichton Loop Track is a 2.5 hour loop which features rivers, waterfalls, and historic 'Sam Summers Hut'.